dougmasten/lwtools/00README.txt

 Submitting
 ----------

+Any attempts to evangelize git or any other alternative revision control system will be deleted with *all* other contents ignored.

 When submitting code to lwtools, it should be submitted as a patch file (hg diff or diff -u).
 DO NOT submit entire source files.
 Remember, others may be